saucelabs/sauce-docs/docs/web-apps/automated-testing/cucumberjs-playwright/yaml.md

 <p><small>| OPTIONAL | STRING |</small></p>

 :::note
 This setting is supported up to Playwright 1.35.1.
-For later version, use `registries`.
+For newer versions, use `registries`.
 :::

 Specifies the location of the npm registry source.
 If the registry source is a private address and you are running tests on Sauce Cloud, you can provide access to the registry source using [Sauce Connect](/dev/cli/saucectl/#run-tests-on-sauce-labs-with-sauce-connect).